Skip to content

 Conditions

-• Returning Patients
+Patients

-If you are in crisis, please call or text 988 (Suicide & Crisis Lifeline) or text HOME to 741741 (Crisis Text Line).
+If you are in crisis, call or text 988(Suicide & Crisis Lifeline) or text HOME to 741741 (Crisis Text Line).

 © 2026 Feel August Health.
 All rights reserved.

-Feel August is a brand of Artful Living Psychiatry & Wellness Nursing Corporation
+Feel August is a brand licensed by Artful Living Psychiatry & Wellness Nursing and Clinical Care Inc. Telehealth services offered to patients located in California only.

-Understanding Insomnia
+Insomnia

-Insomnia is the persistent difficulty falling asleep, staying asleep, or waking too early — accompanied by daytime fatigue or impairment.
+Insomnia is the persistent difficulty falling asleep, staying asleep, or waking too early.
+Accompanied by daytime fatigue or impairment.
 Acute insomnia is short-term and usually traceable to a stressor.
 Chronic insomnia (more than three months) is almost always layered on top of another condition: anxiety, depression, untreated ADHD, trauma, hormonal changes, or sleep apnea.

 Sedative-hypnotic medications can paper over the symptom, but they rarely solve chronic insomnia and often create new problems (tolerance, rebound, daytime sedation).
-The more durable approach is to identify the underlying driver and treat that — combined with cognitive behavioral therapy for insomnia (CBT-I), which is the gold-standard non-pharmacologic treatment.
+The more durable approach is to identify the underlying driver and treat that.
+Combined with cognitive behavioral therapy for insomnia (CBT-I), which is the gold-standard non-pharmacologic treatment.

-Recognizing the Signs
+Recognizing the signs

 • Persistent difficulty falling asleep within 30 minutes